bakdata/ci-templates/bump-version/README.md

         githubEmail: "${{ secrets.GH_EMAIL }}"
 ```

+4. Choose a Github user that is going to push the tags and version updates.
+Create a repository secret for the Github username (`GH_USERNAME`), the Github Email (`GH_EMAIL`) and a personal access token (`GH_TOKEN`) of the user.
+For the email you can use the no reply github email: `[username]@users.noreply.github.com`.
+Make sure to configure admin access to the repository for the selected user because admins can still push on the default branch even if there is a protection rule in place.

 ## Optional parameters
 You can optionally set the `releaseType` to `major`, `minor` or `patch`.
 This can also be done via a workflow input:
 ```yaml